COVID-19 Reopening Matrix

 - Those entering for humanitarian reasons.

 - Health and other essential workers (employers can submit an exception request to the Ministry of Business, Innovation and Employment (MBIE) to be considered an 'other essential worker'.
-The worker must demonstrate technical or specialist skills not obtainable in New Zealand, or have a role which is significant in one of the designated industries (including major infrastructure projects, or significant benefit to the national or regional economy).
+The worker must demonstrate technical or specialist skills not obtainable in New Zealand, or have a role that is significant in one of the designated industries (including major infrastructure projects, or significant benefit to the national or regional economy).
 For roles longer than six months, the worker must meet additional criteria based on salary and other factors.

 - Citizens of Samoa or Tonga for essential travel to New Zealand.